DataRootUniversity/ds-fundamentals/snake-project/DOC.md

 That what you'll see if everything is right. **The terminal window must be active while playing!**

-To submit your project to the bot you need to compress your project to `.zip` with following structure:
+To submit your project to the bot you need to compress your project to `.zip` with the following structure (validator will not accept archive with a different structure):
 ```
 Archive.zip
     ├── env